Curved Koszul duality of algebras over unital versions of binary operads

-We then have the following definition, inspired by the definition of a curved coproperad in~\cite[Section~3.2.1]{HirshMilles2012} (where implicitly the twisting morphism is the Koszul morphism from the colored operad of operads to its Koszul dual): \begin{definition} A $\varphi$-curved $\CC$-coalgebra is a triple $(C, d_{C}, \theta_{C})$ where: \begin{itemize} \item $C$ is a $\CC$-coalgebra (with no differential); \item $d_{C} : C \to C$ is a degree $-1$ coderivation (the ``predifferential''); \item $\theta_{C} : C \to \Bbbk \uni$ is a degree $-2$ linear map (the ``curvature''); \end{itemize} satisfying:
+We introduce the following definition inspired by the definition of a curved coproperad in~\cite[Section~3.2.1]{HirshMilles2012}.
+(Informally, we can think of the definition of~\cite{HirshMilles2012} as the case where the twisting morphism $\varphi$ is the Koszul morphism from the colored operad of operads to its Koszul dual.) \begin{definition} A $\varphi$-curved $\mathscr{S}^c \CC$-coalgebra is a triple $(C, d_{C}, \theta_{C})$ where: \begin{itemize} \item $C$ is a $\mathscr{S}^c \CC$-coalgebra (with no differential); \item $d_{C} : C \to \Sigma C$ is a coderivation (the ``predifferential''); \item $\theta_{C} : \Sigma^{-1} C \to \Sigma \Bbbk \uni$ is a linear map (the ``curvature''); \end{itemize} satisfying:

 \end{definition}